jericson/talavera/README.md

 ## Solo rules

-As in the two-player game, Solo Talavera consists of 4 rounds of two phases.
+As in the two-player game, solo Talavera consists of 4 rounds of two phases.

 ### Draft phase (solo)